websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/configuring-cross-region-disaster-recovery.md

 DXP Cloud provides two ways for customers to take advantage of the Disaster Recovery (DR) procedure in the case of major incidents: Automatic Disaster Recovery and Cross-Region Disaster Recovery.
 DXP Cloud's approaches to disaster recovery scenarios can be reviewed in greater detail in the [Disaster Recovery Overview](./disaster-recovery-overview.md).

 This article documents the steps required to help a customer recover data manually during a cross-region disaster.
-These steps are required only when there is a compromise in all three Availability Zones in the same region at the same time.
+These steps are required only when there is a compromise in all three zones in the same geographic region at the same time.

 * [Initial Setup](#initial-setup)
 * [During an Incident](#during-an-incident)